slawrence100/ece4960-fast-robots/lab6.md

 This isn't super readable - the graphs I will show later will explain what this means.

 ### Test Runs and Documentation
 I made four successful test runs.
-From each of these, **the maximum linear speed I was able to achieve was ___ m/s**.
+From each of these, **the maximum linear speed I was able to achieve was 1.4 m/s**.
+Tests in past labs saw a maximum speed of 2 m/s, but that also involved a longer distance than the 2 meters my room is limited to.
-TODO write about max linear speed here

 #### Run 1